 Pros

-• +Earn points on rent with no transaction fee (unique in the market)
+• +Earn rewards on rent and mortgage payments with no transaction fee

-• +Transfer partners include Hyatt, American Airlines, United, Air Canada
+• +Bilt points transfer to partners including Hyatt, American Airlines, United, and Air Canada

 Cons